HITECHCRIME/HC_SG71_Commspot_Traitor/README.md

 ```
 ey hallowed duty such a trait
-time to outplay their lives
+(time) to outplay the life
 caught in draught, stuck in dreaded flow
 i'm born and dead (now i rest)
 i was gonna say - away
-treat to reflect - into rage ya
+treat reflects - into rage ya
-deal respect or lies, deflect fakes
+deal respect, feel the lies
+different flex (ey ya)

 grasp the raw excess
-(ey ya)

-turn it into flaws (in spades)
+turn it into flaws, that in spades
 navigating among sortie,
 sorted, seeding networked distrust
 breaks the order
-x
 clearing murder pings of hate
-feeling pity
-nothing more
+feeling pity nothing more than

-dice
-trice
-lies
-mice
-die
-tries
-brace
-face

-treating
-x
-x
-x
-x
-fucking
+small revenge in my head

 put some thought
 on a fucking end of game ya
 let's not cut your reign